-Problem Statement 2: 41% of our students are considered to be At-Risk.
+Problem Statement 2: We have 52% of our students who are considered to be At-Risk.
 Root Cause: We have large learning gaps and students who are coming to us from other places who need a lot of support.

 Student Learning